kiyoopoon/multiserver-bumper/README.md

 $ python3 -m pip install -U .
 ```

 Run these command and it will install or replace your discord.py-self library.
-I ran into the issue but luckly there was this [issue here](https://github.com/dolfies/discord.py-self/issues/597) where I got the solve ot it.
+I ran into the issue but luckly there was this [issue here](https://github.com/dolfies/discord.py-self/issues/597) where I got the solve to it.

 **Please not that discord.py-self library might break your original discord.py library so I recommend using codespace for testing**